SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 #### Phrase 1

-This phrase is about policies for productive activities, decent jobsincreasing economic productivity through diversification, technological upgrading and innovation.
-The general structure is *policies + activities*
+This phrase is about promoting policies for productive activities, decent jobs, entrepreneurship, creativity and innovation.
+The general structure is *action + policies + activities*

 ```py
 TS=